makerdao/community/meetups/meetup-diy-kit.md

 Submitting a completed [Community Meetup Form](https://airtable.com/shr4HOtcZ8o3VZmek) is equivalent to applying for a micro-grant.
 Upon submitting this form, we will reach out to you through the associated email address that you used.
 The volume of submissions may be high, please allow up to a week of processing time before you attempt to follow up on a submission.

 ### Who can apply for a micro-grant?

 The Community Development Group has allocated these funds to help members of our community host their own local meetups.
 If you're a community member who is passionate about MakerDAO and Defi, this form is for you.

 ### Who should not apply for a micro-grant?

 If you are an event organizer seeking funding for a large event, this form is not for you.
-Please reach out to xxx(Waiting for Danielle to set up the email tomorrow)
+Please reach out to events@makerdao.com instead.
 We are not funding alcohol/bar tabs or simple airdrops of Dai or xDai.

 ### Requirements